BabylonJSGuide/Generator/content/basics/materials/Materials.md

 ### Ambient Color Example
 In this [playground example](http://www.babylonjs-playground.com/#20OAV9#14) all spheres are lit by the same hemisphereic light, with _diffuse_ red and _groundColor_ green.
 The first sphere has no ambient color, the middle has red ambient color defined on its material and the one on the right has material with green ambient color.
+The scene ambient color, which must be present, is white.
+When a scene ambient color component is set to 0, for example red, then whatever the value for red in the material ambient color it will have no effect.

 ![Ambient](/img/ambient1.png)